WillTheFarmer/mysql-system-logs/.github/README.md

 Same Typescript Node.js Web interface works on BOTH http and system logs.

-# Database designed for Linux-based system log data analysis
+# MySQL or MariaDB database schema for Linux-based system log data analysis

 ## Visual Interface App
 in my development queue is [mysql-to-echarts](https://github.com/willthefarmer/mysql-to-echarts) a Web interface for the database schema in Typescript.